josecarneiro/ironhack-technical-interview/README.md

 #### Q: Enumerate some HTTP methods, and explain their purpose.

 **GET**: Retrieve data.
 Should not have consequences in terms of mutating state or side effects on the server.
-**HEAD**: Identical to that of a GET request, but without the response body.
 **POST**: Used to submit an entity to the specified resource, often causing a change in state or side effects on the server.
 **PUT**: Replaces all current representations of the target resource with the request payload.
 **PATCH**: Partially updates the target resource.